newfs/gobotany-app/README.md

 found in the repo's ``dev/websolr_schema`` directory.
 This file differs a bit from the one that runs for local development (in the repo's ``/usr/solr-4.7.2/example/collection1/conf/`` directory; compare to see).
+The main reason it differs is because Websolr uses a customized directory structure that differs from the Solr default.

 Once the schema is installed (give it a few minutes to make sure the change has the chance to propagate to WebSolr's